StefanosNtouvlis/distancecalc_ard/README.md

-Here's a GitHub README for your Arduino distance calculator project with custom voice output:

----

 # 📏 Arduino Distance Calculator with Voice Output 🎙️

 Welcome to my latest Arduino project!
 I've created a distance calculator that adds a fun and functional twist by providing custom voice outputs triggered at specific distance ranges.
 This project is perfect for navigation, accessibility, or just adding a unique auditory element to your tech projects.